Norhaven/FluentBoilerplate/README.md

 - Build the source (or get a release from NuGet, if available)
 - Reference the built assembly in your project
+- Use the latest free version of Linqpad, install the NuGet package.
+Comes with samples!

+This is a quick overview of the primary functionality.
+If you would like more in-depth samples, I would highly suggest that you look at the Linqpad samples in ./DotNet/FluentBoilerplate/linqpad-samples for more information.

+The Linqpad samples are easily usable through the latest free version of Linqpad (http://www.linqpad.net).

+Once you've downloaded and installed Linqpad, run it and press F4 while in a query window.
+There will be a button towards the bottom labelled "Add NuGet".
+Click it.

+You'll be able to see any NuGet packages that contain Linqpad samples.
+Among those is FluentBoilerplate.
+Installing the package will provide you with all of the samples.
+Enjoy!

 The Simplest Example
 =================